About Yizong & The Moral Dragon

 "Taiwan bound the airplane made the softest landing I've ever experience on a flight and everyone on the plane cheered - It was the summer of 2000"

-I never had anyone trying to convince me to join in with kung fu and I quite naturally moved towards them.
+I never had anyone trying to convince me to join in with kung fu and I quite naturally moved towards martial arts.
 After a very brief introduction to Karate as a teenager I found western boxing and much preferred the approach to learning fighting skills.
-The training was fantastic and I quickly got to grips with coordination, movement and timing.
+The training was fantastic and I quickly got to grips with coordination, movement and timing of boxing.
+It was in the boxing gym where I learnt an important lesson, the hard way.
+You should never feel pressured to fight someone stronger, heavier, more experienced and skilled than you, that you have to be very careful who you choose to spar with and trust.
+Yes, I got hurt and subsequently quit boxing altogether.

-As good as boxing was I needed an alternative strategy to help make up for my inferior physical strength and lack of ability to develop it, that is when I began many years of training Shaolin kung fu, tens of thousands of kicks later I felt that I had learnt enough from Wushu and without a staff in my hand and a sword in my belt I looked to invest some of my time in other things, like trying not to be single, making art and preparing for university.
+As good as boxing was I needed an alternative strategy to help make up for my inferior physical strength and lack of ability to develop it, that's when I began learning and a daily training regime of Shaolin kung fu, tens of thousands of kicks later I felt that I had learnt enough from Wushu and without a staff in my hand and a sword in my belt I looked to invest some of my time in other things, like trying not to be single, making art and preparing for university.

 Fast forward 3 years.